How to take payments from European customers

 Cheque - Cheques are still popular in France - much more than in any other European country, particularly for invoicing.
 According to BCE, cheques accounted for 16% of payments in France in 2012.
 However, even here their popularity is declining as cards and alternative payment methods become more popular.

-SEPA Direct Debit - With the advent of SEPA Direct Debit, providers like GoCardless, who offer cheap, simple ways to take payments in France and across Europe, and SlimPay, a French online Direct Debit provider focussing on French e-commerce and SaaS, are likely to grow in popularity.
+SEPA Direct Debit - With the advent of SEPA Direct Debit, providers such as GoCardless, whichh offer cheap, simple ways to take payments in France and across Europe, and SlimPay, a French online Direct Debit provider focussing on French e-commerce and SaaS, are likely to grow in popularity.

 Popular payment methods in Italy